 This is an unofficial ROM and users may expect some bugs and stability issues, and some of the functions may not work at this moment.
 However, the developer has released some updates lately and brought some improvements in stability and bug fixes.
 As it is a custom ROM, it needs to be flashed using a custom recovery like TWRP.
 Moreover, CM 12.1 needs Google apps to be installed separately over the ROM.
 This tutorial will help you install CyanogenMod 12.1 on your Meizu MX4.

 Before we begin make sure you have the perfect device and variant for this operation.
-The listed ROM is compatible with only Meizu MX4 Android Edition 18.104.22.168A or 22.214.171.124I variants.
-For a changelog, previous releases and patches, get to this link.
+The listed ROM is compatible with only Meizu MX4 Android Edition 126.96.36.199A or 188.8.131.52I variants.
+For a detailed changelog, previous releases and patches, get to the link below.

 - You must fully charge your device or at least to 60%, as the process may take a while.